DRehan003/Frequency_Analysis_Webacy/README.md

 <h2> Frequency Analysis in Excel </h2>

-<h3> Step 1: Convert all the True and False values to boolean values (1 or 0) </h3>
+<h3> Step 1: Prepare for analysis </h3>

-We do this so that can turn words into numbers and therefore make it easier to calculate how many smart contracts is labeled with a particular risk tag.
+1. Convert all the True and False values to boolean values (1 or 0).
+We do this so that can turn words into numbers and therefore make it easier to calculate how many smart contracts is labeled with a particular risk tag. <br>
+2. To make the data easier to work with you can freeze the top row so you can always see your column headers as you scroll down.
+This is particularly useful with large datsets.
+(Go to View > Freeze Panes > Freeze Top Row.)
+3. Create a new worksheet dedicated to the summary table.
+This helps keep your analysis organized and separate from the raw data.
+4. In column A of the new worksheet, list all the risk tags you are analyzing.
+Start from A2, leaving A1 for the header "Risk Tag".

+<h3> Step 2: Perform Analysis </h3>

+1. Calculate the frequency of True values in column B

 <h1> Part 2: Correlation Analysis </h1>